segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/userguiding/index.md

 | `choices`              | Choices in a survey question                                      | str |
 | `feedback`             | Feedback left in survey question answer                           | str |

-## Adding Destinations
+## Adding destinations

-Now that your Source is set up, you can connect it to Destinations.
+Once your source is set up, you can connect it to destinations.

-Log into your downstream tools and check to see that your events appear as expected, and that they contain all of the properties you expect.
-If your events and properties don’t appear, check the [Event Delivery](/docs/connections/event-delivery/) tool, and refer to the Destination docs for each tool for troubleshooting.
+Log in to your downstream tools and check to see that your events appear as expected, and that they contain all of the properties you expect.
+If your events and properties don’t appear, check the [Event Delivery](/docs/connections/event-delivery/) tool, and refer to the destination docs for each tool for troubleshooting.

 If there are any issues with how the events are arriving to Segment, [contact the UserGuiding support team](mailto:assist@userguiding.com).

-## Regional Data
+## Regional data

-If you want to use the [Regional Segment](https://segment.com/docs/guides/regional-segment/) feature to store your data in EU regional data centers.
-Use the radio button in the Userguiding as a Source section in Integrations Page to select the Data Residency.
+If you want to use [Regional Segment](/docs/guides/regional-segment/) to store your data in EU regional data centers, use the radio button in the Userguiding as a Source section in Integrations Page to select the Data Residency.